South Africa Rolls Out Mobile Testing In Virus Lockdown - UrduPoint

 South Africa Rolls Out Mobile Testing In Virus Lockdown

-Johannesburg, April 4 (UrduPoint / Pakistan Point News - 4th Apr, 2020 ) :South African public healthcare workers dispersed into the buzzing streets of Johannesburg's Yeoville neighbourhood on Saturday as Africa's worst virus-hit country rolled out mass door-to-door testing for COVID-19.
+Johannesburg, April 4 (UrduPoint / Pakistan Point News - 5th Apr, 2020 ) :South African public healthcare workers dispersed into the buzzing streets of Johannesburg's Yeoville neighbourhood as Africa's worst virus-hit country rolled out mass door-to-door testing for COVID-19.

 Armed with screening questionnaires and testing kits, medics and volunteers set up their testing station on the front porch of a block of flats in the gritty business neighbourhood.